-This IBM® Redbooks® publication presents the new IBM PowerKVM virtualization for scale-out Linux systems, including the new LC IBM Power Systems™.
+This IBM® Redpaper Redbooks® publication presents the IBM PowerKVM virtualization for scale-out Linux systems, including the new LC IBM Power Systems™.

-PowerKVM is open source server virtualization that is based on the IBM POWER8™ technology.
+PowerKVM is open source server virtualization that is based on the IBM POWER8® processor technology.
 It includes the Linux open source technology of KVM virtualization, and it complements the performance, scalability, and security qualities of Linux.

 This book describes the concepts of PowerKVM and how you can deploy your virtual machines with the software stack included in the product.
-It helps you install and configure PowerKVM on your Power System server and provides guidance for managing the supported virtualization features by using the Web interface and command-line interface (CLI).
+It helps you install and configure PowerKVM on your Power Systems server and provides guidance for managing the supported virtualization features by using the web interface and command-line interface (CLI).

-This information for professionals who want to acquire a better understanding of PowerKVM virtualization technology to optimize Linux workload consolidation and use the new POWER8 processor features.
+This information is for professionals who want to acquire a better understanding of PowerKVM virtualization technology to optimize Linux workload consolidation and use the POWER8 processor features.
 The intended audience also includes people in these roles:

 - Sales and marketing professionals